UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

 ![](yoga_mississippi_banks_did_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Here, if we believe the DID assumptions, we can interpret the difference beetween the points in district 6 and the points in counterfactual 8 as the treatment effect of receiving the treatment.
+Here, if we believe the DID assumptions, we can interpret the difference between the points in district 6 and the points in counterfactual 8 as the treatment effect of receiving the treatment.

 # Estimate a model